 Delirium is a severe but usually temporary state of confusion.

 Delirium is a condition of severe confusion and rapid changes in brain function.
+Delirium in itself is not a disease, but rather a cluster of symptoms that may result from a disease or other clinical process.
 Shorter in duration than dementia, it is often the result of treatable physical or mental illness.
 Underlying causes should be investigated.
 Delirium can be a side effect of some medications.
-Also known as "acute confusional state" or "acute brain syndrome."
+Delirium is also referred to as "acute confusional state" or "acute brain syndrome."

 Delirium involves a rapid alternation between mental states (for example, from lethargy to agitation and back to lethargy).